-Every first-year student at Notre Dame participates in a one-credit, two semester course sequence called the Moreau First Year Experience.
-It’s a course sequence with a lofty name and lofty goals: “to help students make a meaningful transition to collegiate life at Notre Dame by integrating their academic, co-curricular, and residential experiences.”
+Every first-year student at Notre Dame participates in a one-credit, two-semester course sequence called the Moreau First Year Experience.
+It’s a course sequence with a lofty name and lofty goals: “foster[ing] your personal development by asking central human questions and discussing important contemporary topics that lead to having meaningful conversations that matter.”

 What, exactly, does that mean in practice?
 We’ll break it down for you.

 “Moreau,” as it is referred to on campus, is named for and inspired by the vision of Blessed Basil Moreau, professor, priest, and founder of the Congregation of Holy Cross.
 This is the religious congregation that founded Notre Dame.